nsbgn/handalf/README.md

     ergonomically significant --- it's a great place to start.
--   **Regressions are avoided.** When stuffing so much functionality in a limited space, it is inevitable that some key sequences will become hard to generate.
+-   **Regressions are avoided.** When stuffing so much functionality in a limited space, it is inevitable that some key sequences will become harder to generate.
 However, care has been taken to make few assumptions about the programs you will be running.
-That is, all modifiers should still stack in an intuitive and consistent way, and no reasonable shortcut should be made impossible or even just cumbersome to type.
+That is, all modifier combinations should still be available, they should still stack in an intuitive and consistent way, and no reasonable shortcut should be made impossible to type.
 -   **No homerow mods.** While typing at speed, keypresses will often overlap, which means that any attempt at overloading alpha keys must resort to timeouts.
 This introduces [visual delay][pftwp] and can